 Where do you begin when you have decided to invest in deer feeders?
 Because of all the different brands and the large variety, the process of looking for the perfect game feeder can become a very overwhelming task.

-Purchasing a game feeder should technically be a simple process, although it can seem daunting until you begin to focus on the key factors which include but are not limited to the following.
+Purchasing one should technically be a simple process, although it can seem daunting until you begin to focus on the key factors which include but are not limited to the following.

-Location is a great place to focus on first.
+The location is a great place to focus on first.
 Where do you plan on setting up your game feeder?
-If you own the land or have the ability to drive up to the feeder, then you have more options when looking at different styles.
+If you own the land or can drive up to the feeder, then you have more options when looking at different styles.

-A larger hopper, heavy duty, and extremely sturdy would be easier to unload and set up from your truck.
-If you plan on hiking into your spot, you would want something light weight and easier to transport.
-The initial set up is important, but you will also need to be able to refill it periodically throughout the season or even year round.
+A larger hopper, heavy duty, and extremely sturdy are easier to unload and setup from your truck.
+If you plan on hiking into your spot, you want something light weight and easier to transport.

 However, some feeders are designed to allow the person to stand on the ground to load, which is a desirable feature to many as well as having a larger hopper to space out how often you need to refill since it can hold so much more.